Millah Murrah Paratrooper is the “perfect package” according to the proud owners of Australia’s most expensive Angus bull, the Cowan family.

 The Cowan family have partnered with Achmea farm insurance and have grand plans for the future.

-Ms Cowan said the first priority after their record purchase was to insure Paratrooper, using specialist insurer Achmea, also a proud partner of Angus Australia.
+Ms Cowan said the first priority after their record purchase was to insure Paratrooper, using specialist insurer Achmea, who also have a proud Strategic Alliance with Angus Australia.

 The Cowans have been working with Achmea since they began farming in WA, so the decision for stud stock insurance was an easy one.